 Note.
-It is not a requirement to attend both TMV webinars.
+It is not a requirement to attend both PV webinars.

-The presenter’s “keep-it-simple” approach will avoid statistical complexity – participants do NOT need to have a background in statistics.
+These fast-paced webinars will cover the details of application without the burden of statistical complexity.
+The presenter’s “keep-it-simple” approach will avoid statistical complexity – participants do not need to have a background in statistics.

 There are no prerequisites for these webinars.
 No background in statistics is necessary.
 That is the foundation of our “keep-it-simple” approach.